Sunday, October 6, 2024

 For others with poor judgment - above, the Gmap for Stuarts Fork Trailhead, and below, the Caltopo map (red arrow is the Caribou Scramble).

 Story time.
 This past weekend's adventure corrects a deficiency in my life from deep in the mists of time (i.e., 2007.)
 At that time I finally undertook to explore some corner of this massive paradise, and went with my girlfriend to the Stuarts Fork Trailhead, vaguely aware of some legendary difficult hike up a mountain - which today I know was the Caribou Scramble.
 In those days my fitness was such that I could be a little cavalier about an outing that consisted of a 12 mile hike in with 2300' of elevation gain, just to get to the main event - a 2 mile hike with 2500' of elevation gain.
 That's the Scramble.
-In those days, this is the sort of thing that seemed like a good idea.
+In those days, this is the sort of thing that seemed like a good idea to me.

 Because the Alps were a much better-kept secret back then, it wasn't surprising that we encountered only one other human.
 As we entered Morris Meadow, said human was putting away his camera equipment, and told us with great satisfaction that he had never seen so many bears or gotten as many bear pictures as he had that day.
 "Great!" we thought, "camping exactly here is also the sort of thing that sounds like a good idea!"
 At sunset, there began a campaign of bear harassment the likes of which I have fortunately never experienced since - at one point with two bears circling the tent and one of them pushing its nose into the tent fabric against one of our arms.
 Needless to say there was no sleeping that night, and when at sunrise we realized we had survived, no one was in a mood for anything except hiking right back out and going home.
 (At one point, to nobly defend my girlfriend, I unzipped the tent with my three-inch Swiss army knife in hand and burst from the tent with my headlamp on hoping to blind the bear, I guess to see if he would notice being stabbed.
 Fortunately Mr. Bear was on a break at that point.)